Accessibility statement for Denbighshire Housing

 How we tested this website

 This website was tested on 22 September 2021 for compliance with the Web Content Accessibility Guidelines (WCAG).
 The test was carried out by Digital Accessibility Centre (DAC) and highlighted improvements that can be made to improve the accessibility.
-We are working to make these improvements and hope to complete the work by January 2023.
+It was retested on 14 November 2022 for compliance with the Web Content Accessibility Guidelines (WCAG).
+The test was carried out by Digital Accessibility Centre (DAC) and highlighted improvements that can be made to improve the accessibility.
+We are working to make these improvements and hope to complete the work by March 2024.

 - The report highlighted the following areas improvement: